Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Conclusions

-\item Average SMBH Eddington ratios are around unity at $z\gtrsim 6$.
-This is consistent with the scenario that different SMBH populations at high redshifts are growing at around the Eddington rate.
-Towards lower redshifts their Eddington ratios (and thus specific accretion rates) decline.
-Therefore, we see total black hole mass functions (BHMFs) show a strong increase in normalization at all masses from $z\sim 10$ to $z\sim 5$, and the evolution slows down towards lower redshifts. (\S\ref{ss:results_bhar_bher}, Fig.\ \ref{f:bher_map}, \S\ref{ss:results_bhmf}, Fig.\ \ref{f:bhmf_z0_z10}).
+\item Average SMBH Eddington ratios are between 0.1 and 1 at $z\gtrsim 6$.
+This is consistent with the scenario that different SMBH populations at high redshifts are growing at close to the Eddington rate.
+Towards lower redshifts, their Eddington ratios (and thus specific accretion rates) decline.
+Therefore, total black hole mass functions (BHMFs) show a strong increase in normalization at all masses from $z\sim 10$ to $z\sim 5$, and the evolution slows down towards lower redshifts. (\S\ref{ss:results_bhar_bher}, Fig.\ \ref{f:bher_map}, \S\ref{ss:results_bhmf}, Fig.\ \ref{f:bhmf_z0_z10}).